orb-lang/qor/doc/md/core/set.md

   All operators create a new set, rather than mutating either of the inputs, and will accept an array table as either the left or right value of a binary operation\.

+There are two interesting cases for us \(boring cases being when the metamethods match\), when the left or right is an ordinary array table, and when the right \(left is handled by fset\) is an fset\.

 #### \_binOp\(left: Set?, right: Set?\) \-> set, set